EABS Student Prize

 submitting the final paper by 15th

-to learn more about the eleventh EABS Graduate Symposium to be held at the
+to learn more about the EABS Graduate Symposium.
+For

-more details regarding the EABS Student Paper Prize regulations, please follow this link.
+more details regarding the EABS Student Paper Prize regulations, please see here.

 The prize was not awarded this year.